-Other symptoms include: Shortness of breath, aches and pains, sore throat, andand very few people will report diarrhoea, nausea or a runny nose.
+Other symptoms include: Shortness of breath, aches, and pains, sore throat, and very few people will report diarrhea, nausea, or a runny nose.

 People with mild symptoms who are otherwise healthy should self-isolate and contact their medical provider or a COVID-19 information line for advice on testing and referral.

 If you develop emergency warning signs, get medical attention immediately.
 Emergency warning signs include:

 Trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face

 Prevention of Covid-19

 1. Wash your hands regularly with soap and water, or cleanthem with an alcohol-based hand rub.

 2. Maintain at least a 1-meter distance between you and people coughing or sneezing.